ethersphere/bee-docs/docs/bee/installation/install.md

 <TabItem value="macos-amd64">

 ```bash
 tail -f /usr/local/var/log/swarm-bee/bee.log
 ```
 </TabItem>

 </Tabs>

+*If you've started your node with `bee start`, simply observe the logs printed to your terminal.*

 If all goes well, you will see your node automatically begin to connect to other Bee nodes all over the world.